 Further information on the funding available towards the cost of tuition fees.

 Most parts of the city are easily accessible on foot.
 The halls of residence, most residential areas and the city centre are a 10-15-minute walk from the main campus.

 You will be based at the College’s scenic workshops at Llanishen Studios, which is a short bus ride from the main campus.
-A weekly ticket is available from Cardiff Bus for £15 and students aged 16-21 can apply for a pass which reduces this to £9.60 (prices correct as of October 2019).
+A weekly ticket is available from Cardiff Bus for £15 and students aged 16-21 can apply for a pass which reduces this to £9.60 (prices correct as of March 2023).

+During your training and throughout your career, you will be expected to build up and maintain your own toolkit.
 You will need to purchase your own steel toe safety shoes.
 Students are not allowed into the workshops without safety shoes.

 A mobile phone is an essential tool for anyone working in the entertainment industry.
 The ability to send and receive emails is of high importance, and a smartphone also allows easy access to the College’s online timetabling system.